ralphjsmit/filament/packages/forms/docs/10-rich-editor.md

         // This method should return an array of `RichEditorTool` objects, which can then be
         // used in the `toolbarButtons()` of the editor.

-        // The `javaScriptHandler()` method allows you to access the TipTap editor instance
+        // The `jsHandler()` method allows you to access the TipTap editor instance
         // through `$getEditor()`, and `chain()` any TipTap commands to it.
         // See: https://tiptap.dev/docs/editor/api/commands